skenderidis/f5-cis-lab/examples/ingress/host-routing/README.md

 # FQDN-Based-Routing
-The following example deploys an Ingress resource that routes based on FQDNs: fqdn1.f5demo.local => app1-svc fqdn2.f5demo.local => app2-svc
+In the following example we deploy an Ingress resource that routes based on FQDNs: fqdn1.f5demo.local => app1-svc fqdn2.f5demo.local => app2-svc